Citizens State Bank (Gold Dome)

 That’s when the directors decided that a completely new building was in order, and they agreed to purchase a block-long section of land down the street at the corner of NW 23rd and Classen where the recently-vacated Jefferson School sat.
 The architectural firm, Bailey, Bozalis, Dickinson & Roloff was hired to design a structure as optimistic and forward thinking as the bank itself, and Robert Roloff’s Buckminster Fuller-inspired geodesic dome was just the design the bank was looking for.

 The Gold Dome, as the building came to be known, was completed in 1958, and Citizens vacated its old digs and moved its 86 employees into the funky, Space Age facility, which was one of the very first geodesic domes built for commercial use.

 The party was not to last long, however.
 The new owners fell behind on loan payments to the City of Oklahoma City and property taxes, the Prohibition Room closed down due to continual problems with the owners, and, in August 2012, the Gold Dome went into foreclosure.
-On September 12, 2012, developer David Box bought the iconic structure for $800,000 at auction and said that it will not be demolished, but in March of 2013, he sought a demolition permit from the city presumably to replace the Gold Dome with a gas station.
+On September 12, 2012, developer David Box bought the iconic structure for $800,000 at auction and sought a demolition permit in March 2013 presumably to replace the Gold Dome with a gas station.
 Yes, a gas station.

 After loud protests from the community, Box backed off and ultimately leased/sold the building to TEEMCO, an environmental services company.
 TEEMCO announced grand plans to restore the building, but other than painting the dome a ya-ha shade of yellow and painting parts of the facade a very tacky faux oxidized copper green, not much was done.
 Soon, the company’s owner came under scrutiny in several informative OKC Talk articles here and here.
 By the spring of 2015, TEEMCO was gone and Box was looking for a new owner.